nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 This is the same as our original equation, but from the opposite direction.

-### Deriving the derivative of the matrix exponential
+### The derivative of the matrix exponential

 Earlier we used the property $\dfrac{d}{dt}e^{A t} = A e^{A t}$.
-It's not obvious why that is correct, but it is the key to unlocking all of this.
-I don't know how to explain this property in a more intuitive way than these derivations, so here are two different ways of proving that equation is correct.
+It's not obvious why that is correct, but that property is an important part of unlocking all of this.

-#### First way
+A good reference for this derivation is in the textbook Modern Robotics.
+[A free copy of that book can be found here](http://hades.mech.northwestern.edu/index.php/Modern_Robotics).
+See equation (3.43) in that book.

 The matrix exponential is defined as